VoronDesign/VoronUsers/printer_mods/BlueBear/Wago_221_mount/README.md

 ![Print Orientation](./images/PrintOrientation.jpg "Print Orientation")

-Glue the clips into the appropriate places of the mount and let it cure before use.
+Use m2 screws to attach the clips into the appropriate places of the mount.
+Screw heads must be flush otherwise the WAGOs won't fit.

 ![Assembly](./images/Mounting.jpg "Assembly")

-Both mounts fit very well into the Z-Extrusions of the V0:
+Both mounts fit into the Z-Extrusions of the V0:

 ![5x Wago Mount](./images/picSnapMount5piece.jpg)